 Patients are typically instructed to take long-term control medicines every day, even if they don’t have symptoms, to reduce airway inflammation; keep asthma under control regularly and to help prevent future asthma attacks.

 All in all, people living with asthma are given a plan of action.
-But why isn’t it the same for those with migraine?
+But why is it not the same for those with migraine?
 Similar to those with asthma, people living with debilitating migraine can benefit from rescue medication when suffering an attack followed by true preventative care.[xvii]

 Currently, the focus for migraine treatment tends to stay on rescuing the patient from acute attacks quickly and without significant adverse events to ensure they can continue with daily functioning.[xviii]